Table of Contents

-Proposed in 1972 by S. J. Singer and G. L. Nicholson, the fluid mosaic model is an accepted theory, which describes the cell structure as containing phospholipid molecules.
+Proposed in 1972 by S. J. Singer and G. L. Nicholson, the fluid mosaic model is an accepted theory.
+It describes the cell structure as containing phospholipid molecules.
 Each molecule consist of a negatively-charged polar head, which is hydrophilic and a fatty acid chain that is uncharged (non-polar tail) which is hydrophobic.

-The hydrophobic end of the molecule repels water from the inside and outside of the cell, while the hydrophilic heads interact freely with water in the inner and outer surface of the membrane.
-In this way a phospholipid bilayer is formed where the hydrophilic ends are exposed to water, while the hydrophobic tails are sandwiched by the two hydrophilic heads.
+The hydrophobic tail of the molecule repels water from the inside and outside of the cell, while the hydrophilic head interacts freely with water in the inner and outer surface of the membrane.
+In this way a phospholipid bilayer is formed, where the hydrophilic ends are exposed to water, while the hydrophobic tails are sandwiched by the hydrophilic heads.
 The structure of the phospholipid bilayer is shown in the figure.

-The arrangement of the phospholipid molecules to form the membrane is said to be fluid because of having various functional macromolecules embedded in its matrix.
-It is not considered as solid, as it allows passage of material through various channels in it.
+The arrangement of the phospholipid molecules to form the membrane, is said to be fluid because of having various functional macromolecules embedded in its matrix.
+It is not considered as solid, because it allows passage of material through various channels in it.

 Membrane Fluidity Changes – Role of Cholesterol and Fatty Acid Solution

 The viscosity of the lipid bilayer of the cell membrane is referred to as membrane fluidity.
 This is primarily affected by how lipids are packed in the membrane.
-Membrane fluidity is important because it affects the diffusion and rotation of proteins and other biomolecules within the membrane, which also affects the functioning of these molecules.
+Membrane fluidity is important because it affects the diffusion and rotation of proteins and other biomolecules within the membrane.
+This also affects the functioning of these molecules.

 Membrane fluidity is affected by a number of factors, one of which is temperature.
-When you increase the temperature of a cellular system, lipids acquire thermal energy making it move around more, rearranging themselves making the membranes more fluid.
+When you increase the temperature of a cellular system, lipids acquire thermal energy making it move around more vigorously, hence rearranging themselves, making the membranes more fluid.
 Low temperature enables lipids to organize themselves laterally leading to good packing.